angelomozzillo/llm_zoomcamp_hmw/README.md

-# llm_zoomcamp_hmw
+# Homework Repo for LLM Zoomcamp
-This is a repo for submit homework for https://github.com/slavaheroes/llm-zoomcamp/
+This is a repo for submit homework for [LLM Zoomcamp](https://github.com/slavaheroes/llm-zoomcamp/)